apache/incubator-kie-kogito-runtimes/README.md

     * Go grab a coffee while it's indexing.

-    * Repeat if you want to work on more than 1 droolsjbpm project.
+    * Repeat if you want to work on more than 1 kiegroup project.

 Note: Don't use the `maven-idea-plugin` on the command line with `mvn`: it's dead.